NuGet/docs.microsoft.com-nuget/docs/Tools/cli-ref-config.md

 **Applies to:** all &bullet; **Supported versions**: all

-Gets or sets NuGet configuration values in `%AppData%\NuGet\NuGet.Config` or the specified configuration file.
+Gets or sets NuGet configuration values in the user scope configuration file or a specified configuration file.
+The user scope configuration file is located at `%APPDATA%\NuGet\NuGet.Config` in Windows and at `~/.nuget/NuGet.Config` in Mac/Linux.
 For additional usage, see [Configuring NuGet Behavior](../consume-packages/configuring-nuget-behavior.md).
 For details on allowable key names, refer to the [NuGet config file reference](../Schema/nuget-config-file.md).

 ## Usage